-sharp install routes A.B.C.D nexthop E.F.G.H (1-1000000)

-Install up to 1,000,000 (one million) /32 routes starting at A.B.C.D with specified nexthop E.F.G.H.
-The nexthop is a NEXTHOP_TYPE_IPV4 and must be reachable to be installed into the kernel.
+sharp install routes A.B.C.D <nexthop <E.F.G.H|X:X::X:X>|nexthop-group NAME> (1-1000000) [Install up to 1,000,000 (one million) /32 routes starting at A.B.C.D with specified nexthop E.F.G.H or X:X::X:X. The nexthop is a NEXTHOP_TYPE_IPV4 or NEXTHOP_TYPE_IPV6 and must be reachable to be installed into the kernel.
+Alternatively a nexthop-group NAME can be specified and used as the nexthops.
 The routes are installed into zebra as ZEBRA_ROUTE_SHARP and can be used as part of a normal route redistribution.
 Route installation time is noted in the debug log.
 When zebra successfully installs a route into the kernel and SHARP receives success notifications for all routes this is logged as well.
+Instance (0-255) if specified causes the routes to be installed in a different instance.
+If repeat is used then we will install/uninstall the routes the number of times specified.